By Jesse Robitaille

 “We have a number of exhibitors that are qualified in Canada, and in the United States, when I looked at the 2017 and 2018 palmares from the WSP shows, there were 200 exhibits and 127 unique exhibitors that were qualified at that time, just in those two years,” said McLaughlin, who’s expecting to see similar numbers from 2019-21.

 Looking ahead to the only remaining WSP show in Canada this year, Canpex is slated for Oct.
 31-Nov.
-1 in London, Ont.—if things go as planned.
+1 in London, Ont.—if things go to plan.

 In the United States, which McLaughlin said is the “biggest market” for single-frame exhibits, the Great American Stamp Show is still planned for Connecticut on Aug.
 20-23, and the combined Chicagopex/AmeriStamp Expo, which includes the Single-Frame Champion of Champions competition, is in Illinois on Nov.
 20-22.